 The first version of the tool was developed by the VCS AFOLU Advisory Group in 2007 and 2008, which was composed of working groups of leading experts in each of the AFOLU project categories, and involved an extensive peer review process.
-In 2010, as part of the VCS Version 3 update, the tool was revised and put out to public stakeholder consultation.
-After considerable public input and with oversight from the VCS AFOLU Steering Committee, the tool was revised by the VCS Association.
-More than 25 independent reviewers, including preeminent risk experts, investors, NGO representatives and project developers supported these efforts and provided detailed feedback during the evolution of the tool.
+In 2010, as part of VCS Program Version 3, the tool was revised and put out to public stakeholder consultation.
+After considerable public input and with oversight from the VCS AFOLU Steering Committee, the tool was revised by Verra.
+More than 25 independent reviewers, including preeminent risk experts, investors, NGO representatives and project developers, supported these efforts and provided detailed feedback during the evolution of the tool.